Skip to main content

 Know the names and contact information of the program directors for your child’s youth program.

 Every program should have a direct point of contact.
 If you have questions or concerns or need information about the specific youth program you signed up for, contact the program director(s) directly.
 Please know this information before the program begins.
 Save this information on your phone or wherever you keep important contacts.
-If you cannot reach the program director, contact Mary Encabo Bischoff or our office at [email protected].
+If you cannot reach the program director, contact [email protected]

 Check your email and the program handbook for important information (e.g., location of the program daily schedules, dress code, and expectations).

-Make sure you know exactly where to drop off and pick up your child.
+Make sure you know exactly where to drop off and pick up your child on campus.
 If there are changes to the program's time or location, your program director is expected to communicate them to you.
 Do not hesitate to ask your program director for a campus tour.

 Disability and Accommodations